ArchiDog1998/RotationSolver.Templates/docs/RotationDev/configurations.md

 Add your Hash ID to this attribute, and you are in!

-If you don't want this, remove this file or don't put your hash in.
+If you don't want this, remove this file, or don't put your hash in.

 ![Add your hash](assets/1680590541585.png)